obviouslyweb/cse340-car-dealership/README.md

 Project repository for the CSE 340 final project, a car dealership site made with Express and node.js.

 Visit the Render site for the project [here](https://fuse-automobile.onrender.com/).
-> [!IMPORTANT]
-> The Render page no longer works as the database was taken down by the original host (it was a free service only for active students at my university).
-Until I find a new host, the website will be down but you can still explore the code in the meantime.
-My apologies for the inconvenience.

 ## Database Schema